 4. Aaron Rodgers returns to the Packers

 Another year, another offseason of wondering what's going to happen with Rodgers and the Packers.
 Is this our third go-around?
-My hot take is that I don't think this situation is as dramatic as the reports indicate.
+My hot take is that I don't think this situation is as dramatic.
 Are the Packers more comfortable than they ever have been when it comes to the possibility of Rodgers leaving/retiring?
 Absolutely.
 However, that doesn't mean they are rooting for it, or "done" with their legendary quarterback.

 My "crazy" prediction is that Rodgers returns to the fold for 2023.
 Brady may have stolen some of his thunder by being the main retirement of this offseason, plus Rodgers views Green Bay as home.
 This is something we know.
 Rodgers has had a wandering eye in the past, but he returns to play for the Packers next season.